apache/pekko/docs/src/main/paradox/additional/rolling-updates.md

 For example, it is possible to migrate Cluster Sharding from Classic to Typed Actors in a rolling update using a two step approach as of Akka version `2.5.23`:

-* Deploy with the new nodes set to `akka.cluster.configuration-compatibility-check.enforce-on-join = off` and ensure all nodes are in this state
+* Deploy with the new nodes set to `pekko.cluster.configuration-compatibility-check.enforce-on-join = off` and ensure all nodes are in this state
-* Deploy again and with the new nodes set to `akka.cluster.configuration-compatibility-check.enforce-on-join = on`.
+* Deploy again and with the new nodes set to `pekko.cluster.configuration-compatibility-check.enforce-on-join = on`.

 Full documentation about enforcing these checks on joining nodes and optionally adding custom checks can be found in
 @ref:[Akka Cluster configuration compatibility checks](../typed/cluster.md#configuration-compatibility-check).